MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/ai-machinelearning-mlops.md

 Over time, you or one of your colleagues might develop a new model that can do better than the old model.
 The question you must ask is, can you implement it without disrupting your business?
 It might be necessary for regulatory purposes to re-create the model and explain the model's predictions if unusual or biased predictions are made.
 Data inputted to your training and model can change over time.
 Because of these changes, it might be necessary to retrain the model periodically to maintain the accuracy of its predictions.
 Who is responsible to feed the data, monitor the performance, retrain the model, and fix it should it fail?

-If you experience these challenges, you might want to consider implementing an MLOps strategy for your project.
+If you experience these challenges, you might want to consider implementing an machine learning DevOps (MLOps) strategy for your project.
 At a high level, MLOps refers to the application of DevOps principles to AI-infused applications.
 Consider a common use case: Suppose you have an application that serves a model's predictions via a REST API.
 Even a simple use case such as this can face many issues in production.
 Some MLOps tasks fit well in the general DevOps framework.
 For example, to set up unit tests and integration tests, or track changes through version control.
 Other tasks are more unique to MLOps that include how to:

 - Enable continuous experimentation and comparison against a baseline model
 - Monitor the incoming data to detect [data drift](/azure/machine-learning/how-to-monitor-datasets?tabs=python)